dbrown499/winter-2025-technical-interview-practice/lesson19-two-pointer/README.md

 - Question: Explain in your own words why the two-pointer technique is more efficient than a nested loop approach for solving problems like finding a pair that sums to a specific target in a sorted array.

+The two-pointer technique is more efficient than a nested loop because it uses two pointers to traverse the array from both ends which eliminates redundant pairings.
+This reduces the time complexity to O(n) instead of O(n²).

 ## Lecture Content (20 minutes)

 Detailed Explanation of Technique Variations: